Proper 24 (October 16-22)

 Finally, when she had stopped crying, Pastor Linn asked her to look into God’s eyes and watch what God wanted to do.
 God stepped down from the throne, and just as Hilda did, embraced her son.
 And the three of them, Hilda, her son, and God, cried together and held one another.
 What Pastor Linn said he learned about God that day is this: God loves us at least as much as the person who loves us the most.
 God loves us unconditionally.

-That, my friends, is the ‘Who dunnit’ story with the most important twist imaginable at the end, the twist of a loving God who saves you and me from our own deathly plot by allowing the Son to pay the ransom with his life — a life which is then given back to him so that he might share it with us and that we might share it with others.
+This morning, I will simply end with that message of amazing Grace!
+That Jesus comes to pay the ransom for us and to us.
+He hands himself over into our hands, submits to our punishment, submits to our death, and God raises him up.
+Jesus shows us that God is not about death and killing and ransom.
+We are!
+No, God is about life, eternal life, about raising people to new life.
+That, my friends, is the ‘Who dunnit’ story with the most important twist imaginable at the end, the twist of a loving God who saves you and me from our own deadly plot by allowing the Son to pay the ransom with his life — a life which is then given back to him so that he might share it with us, and so that we might share it with others.
 Amen

 Paul J. Nuechterlein